petrelharp/pyslim/docs/introduction.md

 The diagram in {numref}`figure {number} <pedigree01>`, with labels.
 ```

-In the recorded tree sequence the alive individuals, which in this model are those
+In the recorded tree sequence the individuals who are alive at the end of the simulation
-in the final generation, have all had their nodes marked as *samples*.
-As
+have their nodes marked as *samples*,
-you may recall, this means we have their full genetic ancestry.
+and so we have their full genetic ancestry.
 The sample nodes,
 and the individuals containing them, are always present in the tree sequence.

 In contrast to the individuals containing sample nodes, you can see that all the other
-circles, representing historical (i.e. dead) individuals, have vanished, although
+circles, representing historical (i.e., dead) individuals, have vanished, although
 sometimes their nodes remain.
 By default, only individuals with sample nodes are recorded
 in the tree sequence; that means the other, remaining, nodes lose any information about
 which individuals they were in (the tutorial explains ways to